Man of God (2022 film)

 Man of God is a 2022 Nigerian film produced and directed by Bolanle Austen-Peters and starring Akah Nnani, Osas Ighodaro, Dorcas Shola-Fapson, Prince Nelson Enwerem, Atlanta Bridget Johnson, Jude Chukwuka, Olumide Oworu, Mawuli Gavor and many others.
-Based on the biblical story The Prodigal Son,Man of God was released on Netflix on 16 April 2022 as Bolanle Austen-Peters first Netflix branded film.
+Loosely inspired by the biblical story The Prodigal Son,Man of God was released on Netflix on 16 April 2022 as Bolanle Austen-Peters first Netflix branded film.